jsiek/correct_compilers/README.md

 # Related Work

+## Chez Scheme (Dybvig)

+The above compiler passes all descend from Dybvig's Chez Scheme compiler and the course notes that Dybvig used for his compiler course at Indiana University.

-## A New One-Pass Transformation into Monadic Normal Form (Olivier Danvy)
+## A New One-Pass Transformation into Monadic Normal Form (Olivier Danvy, 2003)

 The explicate pass, at a high level, does the same thing as Olivier's one-pass transformation.

+## Modern Compiler Implementation in Java (Appel and Palsberg, 2003)

+The explicate pass is also similar to the algorithm presented in this compiler textbook.

+## Compilers: Principles, Techniques, and Tools (Aho, Sethi, Ullman, 1986)

+The classic dragon book gives an attribute grammar formulation of an algorithm that is very similar to explicate.

 ## CakeML